 Entry requirements for

+Enrolment is subject to restriction due to professional recognition requirements.
 Prior to placement in any school for Professional Experience, it is mandatory that pre-service teachers complete or obtain several forms and clearances.
 Information and forms regarding these mandatory requirements can be accessed via the Professional Experience website: http://www.murdoch.edu.au/School-of-Education/Professional-Experience Completion and submission of these mandatory requirements is essential before placements can be arranged.
-All students must be able to undertake all professional experience units in one of Murdoch University's partnership schools in Western Australia.
+A maximum of 25% of total Professional Experience days in the course may be taken overseas.
 Part-time study is available for Year One of the course.
 Students must be available to study full-time in Year Two.

 Fees & Scholarships for Domestic StudentsInternational Students